Hooper, Colorado: Geography

 According to the United States Census Bureau, the town has a total area of 0.7 km2, all of it land.

 Nearby points of interest include the Great Sand Dunes National Park and the town of Crestone.

 History

-The post office at Hooper was known as Garrison from January 26, 1891 until July 17, 1896.
+The post office at Hooper was known as Garrison from January 26, 1891, until July 17, 1896.
 The present name honors Major S. Hooper, a railroad official.
 Hooper was in Costilla County, Colorado until March 8, 1913, when the formation of Alamosa County was authorized by the state legislature.

+In 1964, human remains, believed to be those of a Native American of probable Ute origin, were discovered by a local farmer in Hooper.